Koverse/documentation/docs/source/admin/runbook.rst

 There is an order to which the underlying systems should be brought online.
 When systems do not depend on each other they can be started at the same time.

-1. Data Storage and Coordination Layer - these can be started first after system boot.
+1. Coordination Layer - these can be started first after system boot.
+	* PostgreSQL
+	* ZooKeeper

+2. Data Storage - these can be started second after system boot.
 	* HDFS DataNodes
 	* HDFS NameNode
-	* ZooKeeper
-	* PostgreSQL

-2. Data Services Layer - all of these depend on one or more processes in the Storage and Coordination Layer.
+3. Data Services Layer - all of these depend on one or more processes in the Storage and Coordination Layer.
 	* YARN ResourceManager
 	* YARN NodeManagers
 	* Accumulo Tablet Servers
 	* Accumulo Master

-3. Application Layer - all of these depend on one or more process in the Data Services Layer
+4. Application Layer - all of these depend on one or more process in the Data Services Layer
 	* Accumulo Monitor
 	* Accumulo Garbage Collector
 	* Koverse Server